Adaickalavan/adaickalavan.github.io/_posts/2018-04-30-favourite-quotes.md

 * "Loss of anxiety and fear is a road to failure" - Anonymous

 * "Q: What are you most afraid of?
 A: Unfulfilled potential" - Emma Watson [Actress]

+* "No one raindrop thinks it caused the flood"